Paying your rates

 You can view your rates invoice and pay online using the rates pay online portal.
 To help you with this portal, have a read of how you can register and login to view your rates invoice.

 If you already know how much you need to pay, you can pay directly using using your credit card.
 To pay online using your credit card, you'll need:

 - Your account number (which you can find under the property details on your instalment notice)

 Associated charges – the online payment convenience fee

 Westpac provides this service and charges a convenience fee of 2.1% of your total payment, with a minimum fee of $3.50.
-The council doesn’t receive any part of this fee.
+Council doesn’t receive any part of this fee.

-If you would rather not pay this fee, the following alternative payment methods are available.
+If you'd rather not pay this fee, the following alternative payment methods are available:

 Pay your rates by direct debit